Singh-Manjeet/iOSTest/README.md

 ## Approach Used
 Implemented the complete functionality mentioned in the User Stories.
-1. Created an appropraite architecture, i.e. MVVM and extended it with a Router.
+1. Created an appropriate architecture, i.e. MVVM and extended it with a Router.
 2. As suggested, i did use Realm Cloud - Trial for Data persistance, otherwise i would have used CoreData.
 But i found Realm very cool.
 3. To enable the User to view or delete the remarks added earlier, I have used a separate view controller ( Instead of just showing these over Map), Which offer better user convenience.